 For information on statewide trends, see: the DFPS Data Book, page 88.
 DFPS also publishes a Statewide Trends Table of the top 10 standards deficiencies for residential child-care operations in FY 2014.

 For information on statewide trends, see: DFPS Data Book page 103 .

 Addressing Violation Trends with Technical Assistance

 CCL cites violations in various types of inspections.
-Some are found during routine monitoring inspections and follow-ups and others after a complaint about specific incidents.
-CCL makes a point to give childcare providers’ technical assistance to help them comply with licensing standards.
-Violation trends data helps CCL target its technical assistance on specific issues to improve compliance.
+We find some in routine monitoring inspections and follow-ups and others after a complaint about specific incidents.
+CCL makes a point to give child-care providers’ technical assistance to help them comply with licensing standards.
+Date on violation trends helps CCL target its technical assistance to specific issues to help improve compliance.